Get Close to the Biggest Animals on Earth

 Dana Point whale watching is more than spectacular—it’s world-class.
 As the Dolphin & Whale Watching Capital of the World® and the first Whale Heritage Site in the Americas, Dana Point is the best location for watching year-round whales embark on one of the longest migrations by any mammal.
 Not to mention, Dana Point sees the greatest concentration of blue whales and dolphins on earth.

 When is Dana Point whale watching season?
 There’s no such thing.
 There are ample opportunities to spot dolphins, whales and other marine life all year long, in Dana Point.
 Of course, you can see different species of whales depending on the time of year.
-This prime location is going to be the best chance for spotting the numerous types of whales that travel along the shores of Dana Point, California.
+Dana Point is a landmark for whale sightings due to its weather, underwater canyons, shallow waters, large kelp beds, and ecosystems that provide the chance to see these beautiful giant creatures

 Gray whale season extends from November through April.
-Gray whales make for one of the longest of all mammalian migrations, averaging 10,000-14,000 miles from above Northern California, through the Pacific Ocean, towards Baja California.
-Of course, this means the gray whale migration passes right through Dana Point, making for incredible whale watching.
+Gray whales make for one of the longest of all mammalian migrations, averaging 10,000-14,000 miles from the Bering and Chukchi Seas all the way to Baja California, with stops along the way right here in Dana Point, making for incredible Whale Watching.
+This means the gray whale migration passes right through Dana Point, making for incredible whale watching.

 Blue whale season lasts roughly from May through November.
 Seeing a blue whale while whale watching in Dana Point is a rare treat.
 The largest mammal on earth, blue whales can reach over 100 feet long and weigh over 100 tons.
 They make appearances just off the coast in Dana Point.
 Be sure to have your camera ready to catch an epic shot of their tails coming out of the water (lobtailing).